Comittees

 Site Development

 “Site Dev” is where the shakers and movers meet.
-This team leads the charge on the overall development of the site, organizes tasks for major work parties, performs plant and site care, and more.
+This team leads the charge on the overall development and maintenance of the site, organizes tasks for major work parties, performs plant and site care, and more.
+If you’re interested in getting your hands in the dirt and helping shape the site, attend a meeting!

-• Contact us to be added to the email list or get the Zoom link for meetings.
+Contact us to be added to the email list to stay updated.

 Education